Olivo

 The amounts of transactions within the group are lighter in color and use smaller font.

-Differences in size and position disrupt the alignment of the list.
+Differences in size and position disrupt alignment of the list.

 Iteration 3